12 Surprising Reasons For Irregular Periods

 Progesterone is the hormone that prevents pregnancy, and the estrogen component controls menstrual bleeding (3).

-See, birth control pills do not directly affect periods, but they can create some problems, which lead to irregular periods including:
+See, birth control pills do not directly affect periods, but they can lead to irregular periods including:

 • Dietary changes